Service Innovation as a tool to transform SMEs & deliver responsible growth

 The third phase aims at structuring the service model in order to allow operational deployment with a minimum of risks.

 Specific skills are required for projects such as service ergonomist & designer.
 The annual operating budget represents 500 000 €.
-The half of this budget is composed of public
+The half of this budget is composed of public funds.

 Evidence of success